 This is one of the core modules in our British Psychological Society (BPS) accredited degrees in psychology.

 This module is not available for standalone study; it can only be studied as part of a qualification.
-Normally, you should have completed and passed Investigating psychology 2 (DE200) (or the discontinued module DSE212) before you study DE300.
+Normally, you should have successfully completed Investigating psychology 2 (DE200) before you study this module.

 If you have any doubt about the suitability of the module, please speak to an adviser.